RanjithKatta/Transformers-in-Deep-Learning/README.md

 # Transformers-in-Deep-Learning
-This repo is to provide various talks, lectures and current on going research in the Transformers.
-I also provide the research articles like survey, ICML, ICLR, CVPR, ICCV, ECCV regarding transformers.
+This repo is to provide various talks, lectures, and current ongoing research in the Transformers.
+I also provide the research articles like surveys, ICML, ICLR, CVPR, ICCV, and ECCV regarding transformers.

+Research articles:
+Neural Machine Translation by Jointly Learning to Align and Translate https://arxiv.org/pdf/1409.0473.pdf